-- The kids get 1 minute of tuck-in time per year (so Hutch gets 4 minutes since he's 4, Priya gets 3 minutes).
+- The kids get 1 minute of tuck-in time per year.

 - We can read extra books to/with them during their tuck-in time, or we do “talking time” if they prefer.
 Whatever it is, it has to be done in their bed, with them laying down.

-- We set the timer, and I say “What would you like to talk about, Priya?” and off she goes!
-She rambles at record pace for the 3 minutes.
+- We set the timer and let them ramble at record pace.
 We also use this time to talk about what is going on the next day, exciting things coming up on the calendar, etc.

 Tuck-in time WORKS.
 Like.
 A. Friggin.
 Champ.

-It works in the opposite way for Hutch.
-It gets him talking, and helps us engage in conversation with him that we might not think to do otherwise, because he simply doesn't talk as much as Priya!
-He gets several precious minutes of undivided attention from mom and/or dad, which makes him feel loved and helps us get to know him better.
+It works the opposite way for other kids.
+It gets them talking and helps us engage in conversation with them that we might not think to do otherwise, because they simply don't talk as much as other kids!
+They get several precious minutes of undivided attention from us, which makes them feel loved and helps us get to know them better.